devlab-oy/sepa/README.md

 * cert: The path to your certificate file.

-* command: Either :download_file_list, :upload_file, :download_file or :get_user_info, depending on what you want to do.
+* command: Either :download_file_list, :upload_file, :download_file, :get_user_info or :get_certificate, depending on what you want to do.

 * customer_id: Your personal id with the bank.